 According to Which?
-Amazon is constantly being flooded with fake five-star reviews for products and brands that are misleading shoppers.
+Amazon is constantly being overwhelmed with fake positive reviews for products and brands that are misleading shoppers.
 The consumer group found this was particularly commonplace when it came to be promoting unfamiliar brands.

-One particular headphone from a company called Celebrat had 439 reviews, all of which were five-star, unverified and all posted on the same day.
-This, Which? believes pointed to them being automated.
+One particular headphone from a company called Celebrat had 439 reviews, all of which gave five-stars on unverified purchases, and all posted on the same day.
+This, Which? believes, pointed to them being automated.

 In response an Amazon spokesperson said the online retail giant invested ‘significant resources’ to protect the integrity of reviews.

 According to Which?
 97% of shoppers rely on online customer reviews to make a purchase.
 The Competition and Markets Authority estimated that £23 billion a year consumer spending is influenced by online reviews.